Home > Pies, Tarts, and Crisps > Caramel Corn Apple Galette For Two

 • Ice Water – We only need a little liquid in pie dough and it should be ice cold.

 • Egg – The egg yolk is used in the custard filling.
-And the egg white is reserved to brush over the dough before to give it a golden crust when baked.
+The egg white is reserved to brush over the dough before giving it a golden crust when baked.

 • Freeze Dried Sweet Corn – The key ingredient for the custard!
 Freeze dried sweet corn has an intense corn flavor which works great when imparting flavor without added texture.
 You can purchase it on Amazon, and you may be able to find it in a specialty or natural grocery.